Stocks end higher, pushing S&P 500 to another record high

 The plan comes on top of his proposal for $2.3 trillion in spending to rebuild roads and bridges, expand broadband access and launch other infrastructure projects.

-The strong economic reports bond yields higher.
-The yield on the 10-year Treasury note rose to 1.65% from 1.62% the day before.
+The strong economic reports helped nudge some bond yields higher.
+The yield on the 10-year Treasury note rose to 1.64% from 1.62% the day before.

 Credit: Mark Lennihan